Limes Farm Infant School and Nursery

 - Ensuring quality first teaching and differentiation for pupils with SEND.

-- Coordinating provision for children with SEN and developing the school’s SEN policy.
+- Coordinating provision for children with SEND and developing the school’s SEND policy.

 - Ensuring parents are involved in supporting their child’s learning.

 - Keeping parents informed about the range and level of support offered to their child.